fastvideo/gpu-camera-sample/README.md

 * Run GPUCameraSample.exe
 * Press Open button on the toolbar.
 This will open the first camera in the system or ask to open PGM file (bayer or grayscale) if application was built with no camera support.
 * Press Play button.
-This will start aquiring data from the camera and display it on the screen.
+This will start data acquisition from the camera and display it on the screen.
 * Adjust zoom with Zoom slider or toggle Fit check box if requires.
 * Select appropriate output format in the Recording pane (please check that output folder exists in the file system, otherwise nothing will be recorded) and press Record button to start recording to disk.
-* Press Record button again when recording is done.
+* Press Record button again to stop the recording.

 ## Minimum Hardware ans Software Requirements

 * Windows-7/10, 64-bit
 * The latest NVIDIA driver
 * NVIDIA GPU with Kepler architecture, 6xx series minimum
-* NVIDIA GPU with 4 GB memory or better
+* NVIDIA GPU with 4-8 GB memory or better
 * Intel Core i5 or better
 * NVIDIA CUDA-10.1
 * Compiler MSVC 2017 (MSVC 2015 is not compatible with CUDA-10.1)